 So I’ll be making coffee for social crusaders?

 Nope.
 For us, an internship is more than just a place to hang your hat for forty hours a week.
-You’ll build important skills, add to your portfolio, meet interesting people and hopefully even have some fun.
-We typically invite around 6 interns to join us each summer, so you will get to build meaningful relationships with your peers as well.
+You’ll build important skills, add to your portfolio, meet interesting people, and hopefully even have some fun.
+We typically invite around six Summer Scholars to join us each summer, so you will get to build meaningful relationships with your peers as well.

-Over the course of the summer, interns will be responsible for at least one major project.
-Interns are also expected to write blog posts for TCF’s website, sharing ideas that emerge from your research here.
+Over the course of the summer, Summer Scholars will be responsible for at least one major project.
+Program participants are also expected to write blog posts for TCF’s website, sharing ideas that emerge from your research here.

 You’ll also participate in regular skills workshops on topics ranging from writing for an online audience to public speaking.